Tenny Manalo: Family

 She conceived six children named Eduardo, Lolita, Erlinda, Liberty, Felix Nathaniel II and Marco Eraño.
 Her eldest, Eduardo, followed his father's path as the leader of the church and was married to Babylyn Ventura.
 Lolita or "Lottie", her second child, lived in private with husband Eduard Hemedez.
 Her third child, Erlinda or "Eileen", became a fellow wife of an evangelist when she married Romualdo Alcantara, the current assistant director of the New Era University College of Evangelical Ministry.
 Her fourth child, Liberty or "Beth", followed the footsteps of aunt Pilar Manalo Danao, when she took a major in Music and graduated at the University of the Philippines College of Music.
 Beth became part of the UP Singing Ambassadors, where she met her future husband Albert Albert, a relative to singer Joey Albert.
-Her fifth and youngest child, sons Felix Nathaniel II or "Angel" and Marco Eraño or "Marc", on the other hand, became co-evangelical ministers of their elder brother.
+Her fifth and sixth child, sons Felix Nathaniel II or "Angel" and Marco Eraño or "Marc", on the other hand, became co-evangelical ministers of their elder brother.